 Today we’re heading to the iconic surfing town of Byron Bay, known for its relaxed vibes and no worries attitude.
 On the way to Byron, we’ll stop at the historic and hipster town of Bellingen to get some lunch, followed by a special Aboriginal experience learning about the First Nations people of Australia.

-Today you have a full day in Byron Bay to "cheer up, slow down, and chill out” as the town’s famous welcome sign instructs.
+Today you have a full day in Byron Bay to really embrace the Byron Bay motto: "cheer up, slow down, and chill out”.
 Start your day off with a morning yoga class on the rooftop of your hostel and then spend your day exploring the laidback hippy town.

 You can walk to Cape Byron Lighthouse, mainland Australia’s most easterly point, or check out the many eclectic boutiques and cafes around town.
 You could join a sea kayaking or snorkel trip and search for dolphins and other marine life, or even go for an iconic Australian activity - learning to surf.

-If you’re a foodie, we assure you that eating your way around Byron is an experience in itself.
+If you’re a foodie then you’re in luck, as eating your way around Byron is an experience in itself.
 There are heaps of vegetarian and vegan options available, a couple of our favourites are the Cardamom Pod for lunch and No Bones for dinner, both of which are super close to your hostel.
 This evening, head to the Saturday twilight markets for some live music and lots of boutique stalls showcasing local arts, crafts and some incredible food.

-This morning, meet your guide and group outside the Surf House hostel at 8:50am.
-Then we’ll jump on the Stray bus and depart north across the NSW border to Queensland, and head to the famous Surfers Paradise where we’ll stretch our legs and grab some lunch.
-We’ll then head to a nearby nature reserve to spot some wild kangaroos, before continuing to Brisbane, the capital city of Queensland for the night.
-We’ll head down to Southbank for a walk along the Brisbane River and then check out some of the many bars and restaurants.
-We’ll then head to a nearby nature reserve to spot some wild kangaroos, before continuing to Brisbane, the capital city of Queensland for the night.
-We’ll head down to Southbank for a walk along the Brisbane River and then check out some of the many bars and restaurants.
+This morning, meet your guide and group outside the Surf House hostel at 8:50am and we’ll depart north across the NSW border to Queensland, stopping for some lunch and a walk around the famous Surfers Paradise.
+Next, we’ll head to a nearby nature reserve to spot some wild kangaroos, before continuing to Brisbane, the capital city of Queensland for the night.
+This evening, we recommend going for a stroll down to Southbank for a walk along the Brisbane River and then check out some of the many bars and restaurants.

 Today is the final day of your Stray adventure.
-Give a wave and a hug to your new mates and head off for the next leg of your adventure, taking with you the most incredible memories, everything you’ve learned about Australia’s special culture and wildlife, and of course some classic Aussie lingo - G’DAY MATES!
+After breakfast, give a wave and a hug to your new mates and head off for the next leg of your adventure, taking with you the most incredible memories, everything you’ve learned about Australia’s special culture and wildlife, and of course some classic Aussie lingo - G’DAY MATES!

 Need to Know